CLB56/tips_and_tricks/vim.md

 \:tablast      go to last tab

+# PLUGIN NERDcommenter

-- PLUGIN NERDcommenter seems useless.
+It seems useless.
 If you want to comment several lines in one time there are some vim scripts (or regex i don't know) for that. for exemple 1,3s/^/# to comment the line 1 to 3 or :1,3s/^#/ to uncomment them.

-- PLUGIN vim-airline : No issue for installation.
-No need to modify vimrc
+# PLUGIN surround

-- PLUGIN surround : No issue for installation.
+No issue for installation.
 No need to modify vimrc.
 But in normal mode, use cs "the former quotes" "the new quote" without semi colons. for example cs"' and not :cs"'

+# PLUGIN syntastic

+- Installed with vundle
-- PLUGIN syntastic : installed with vundle + copy the recommended text in vimrc + sudo apt install flake8 + check the vim PATH (should be the same as the bash luanching it) : :echo syntastic#util#system('echo "$PATH"')
+- Copy the recommended text in vimrc
+- Sudo apt install flake8
+- Check the vim PATH (should be the same as the bash luanching it) : :echo syntastic#util#system('echo "$PATH"')

 - Folding functions and class : it doesn't wrok well but this code in the vimrc works a bit :
    " Enable folding of Class and Methods for Python